Welcome to Online Admissions!

 If you are looking for a convenient way to continue your higher education with a biblical foundation, the online degree options available through Grace College may be a viable option for you!
 Click on the links below to see the admissions process for each of our online programs.

-- Bachelor of Science in Management (Degree Completion)
+- Bachelor of Science in Management (GOAL Program)

-- Bachelor of Science in Business Administration (Degree Completion)
+- Bachelor of Science in Business Administration (GOAL Program)

-- Bachelor of Science in Human Services (Degree Completion)
+- Bachelor of Science in Psychology (Degree Completion)